San Francisco, California

 We want to hear from you!
 Join UF/IFAS Pinellas County Extension, USF Department of Anthropology, and the Tampa Bay Estuary Program for a community conversation about climate change.
 After an introductory presentation, you will participate in small group discussions about the potential effects of climate change in the Tampa Bay region.
 Each interactive station will highlight one local aspect of climate change and its associated impacts.
 Your input will help us understand your thoughts on this important issue and how we can better communicate with you about climate change.

 Light refreshments will be provided.

 Can't make this event?
-Consider registering for our north county event on Saturday, October 26th at 2:00pm, check it out at https://climatetarpon.eventbrite.com/
+Consider registering for our south county event on Thursday, October 24th at 6:30pm, check it out at http://climateweedon.eventbrite.com.

 For more information please contact Libby Carnahan at (727) 453-6522, or firstname.lastname@example.org